 - In the Validity section optionally set:

-- The date range that the policy should be active, use the Always On button to set all time,
+- The date range that the policy should be active.
+Use the Always On button to activate the policy continuously.

 - Click Save and Exit to apply the policy.